Huzaifaahmed20/Huzaifaahmed20/README.md

 ## I'm Web and Mobile Application Developer!
 - 🔭 I’m currently working on a [Flutter Course][youtube-flutter-playlist]!
+- ⬛️  I had made the CLI Automation tool for flutter apps, for creating files (with starting code) and folders and dependency injection in an app [Stacked CLI][stacked-cli]!
 - 🌱  I’m currently learning more Mobile App development tech 🤣
 - 🥅  2020 Goals: Contribute more to Open Source projects and to grow my Youtube Channel to a good height.
 - ⚡  Fun fact: I love to make digital content.

 ### Connect with me: